The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 You are responsible for two things:

-1. You may have a long or short term capital gain.
+i.)
+You may have a long or short-term capital gain.
 If so, you have a capital gain tax implication, which is one time and you are liable for it at the time of redemption.

-Which is better Direct or Regular Mutual Fund? – Final Note
+8.)
+Which is better direct mutual fund or regular Mutual Fund? – Final Note

 Needless to say, LOW COST alone should never be the only factor influencing mutual fund selection.
 It is not also the story you tell yourself to justify your decisions.

-Before putting an end to the confusion on deciding about direct vs. regular plan, I’ll tell you a small story that is indirectly related to this confusion.
+Before putting an end to the confusion on deciding about direct mutual fund vs. regular mutual fund plans, I’ll tell you a small story that is indirectly related to this confusion.
 Have you ever noticed how people respond when there is a variation in body temperature?

-Some people go to a Doctor, do the necessary check-ups, and take the physician prescribed medicines.
-Whereas, some people think they know what they are doing and straight away go to a pharmacy, ask for medicines they prescribed for themselves and then get into much bigger troubles.
+Some people go to a doctor, do the necessary check-ups, and take the physician-prescribed medicines.
+Whereas, some people think they know what they are doing and straight away go to a pharmacy, ask for medicines they prescribed for themselves and then get into much bigger trouble.

 I hope you got the point!

-You are going to have a long-term relationship with the agent/broker or advisor.
+You are going to have a long-term relationship with the mutual fund agent/broker or advisor.
 So you need to pay enough attention to selecting the right agent for you.

 Now you have understood why and how you need to select a mutual fund agent to facilitate your investment transactions.
 Before doing investment transactions, you need to have an investment plan which is customized to meet your financial goals.